-The table below lists the names of some commercial products that are used in producing certain kinds of personal protective clothing (e.g., gloves, aprons, vests, suits).
+The table below lists the names of some commercial products that are used in producing certain kinds of personal protective clothing designed for chemical protection (e.g., gloves, aprons, vests, suits).
 These are mentioned elsewhere in OSH Answers question-and-answer documents as examples of registered (®) or trademark (™) products.
-However, for the sake of brevity, the manufacturers' names and product descriptions were not included in the question and answer documents.
-This list gives the name of the manufacturer and a brief description of the material and examples of what kinds of personal protective clothing are made from these materials.
+However, for the sake of brevity, the manufacturers' names and product descriptions were not included in the question-and-answer documents.
+This list gives the name of the manufacturer, a brief description of the material and examples of what kinds of personal protective clothing are made from these materials.
 For more complete descriptions of the products and their uses and limitations, you should consult your safety equipment supplier and/or the manufacturer.

 This list is not intended to be comprehensive; you may know of other products that meet your needs.
-The mention of trade name products is not intended as a recommendation or endorsement of any product but is provided for the convenience of users since the trade mark names are used commonly in the literature.
+The mention of trade name products is not intended as a recommendation or endorsement of any product.
+They are provided for users' convenience since the trademark names are used commonly in the literature.

 |Nomex®||DuPont||High-temperature-resistant aramid (aromatic polyamide) fibre; resistant to a wide range of industrial chemicals and solvents.|

-The OSH Answers document Chemical Protective Clothing - Glove Selection has information about what things you should consider when you are deciding about the kind of chemical protective clothing or glove material to use.
+The OSH Answers document Chemical Protective Clothing - Glove Selection has information about what you should consider when deciding the kind of chemical protective clothing or glove material to use.